Wall Street tumbles as oil crash adds to pandemic fears

 By Noel Randewich

-April 21 (Reuters) - Wall Street tumbled for a second straight day on Tuesday as a collapse in U.S. oil prices and glum forecasts by companies foreshadowed the worst economic slump since the Great Depression.
+April 21 (Reuters) - Wall Street tumbled for a second straight day on Tuesday as a collapse in U.S. oil prices and glum forecasts by companies worsened fears of a deep economic downturn.

 With the collapse spilling into June futures contracts, equity investors became wary of the extent of the economic damage from sweeping lockdown measures that have halted business activity and sparked millions of layoffs.
 O/R

-The S&P information technology index .SPLRCT slumped 2.9%, while the financial index .SPSY dropped 3.2%.
+The S&P information technology index .SPLRCTslumped 4.1%, while the financial index .SPSY dropped 3.2%.
 After many companies pulled their forecasts because of uncertainty related to the coronavirus, investors will focus in the coming days on first-quarter reports for signs of how badly the pandemic is hurting U.S. corporations.

 The benchmark S&P 500 index .SPX has climbed over 20% from its March low, powered by trillions of dollars in stimulus, but it remain nearly 20% below its February record high due to fears of devastating economic damage caused by the coronavirus.